ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/013-recording-your-broadcasts.md

 ## Isolated Video Recording (Pro Only)

 In addition to normal recording, Ecamm Live can save a recording of up to three camera sources.
 It can also record the audio and video from [Interview](../008-interview-mode/) guests and [Zoom guests](../008-adding-zoom/).
-Isolated video recording can be turned on in [Recording section](../018-other-options/#recording-preferences) of the app preferences.
+Isolated video recording can be turned on in the [Recording section](../018-other-options/#recording-preferences) of the app preferences.

 An Apple Silicon (M-series) Mac is required for isolated video recording.

 ## Isolated Audio Recording (Pro Only)

 Ecamm Live can save audio recordings of your audio channels such as primary microphone, secondary microphone, sound effects, and individual [Interview](../008-interview-mode/) guests and [Zoom guests](../008-adding-zoom/).
-This can be turned on in [Recording section](../018-other-options/#recording-preferences) of the app preferences.
+This can be turned on in the [Recording section](../018-other-options/#recording-preferences) of the app preferences.

 ## Record-Only Mode